 Soaking time for horse gram: Overnight.
 6 hours minimum or you don't get a fluffy batter.

-Prepping to be done the next morning, before steaming horse gram idlis:
+Prep to be done the next morning, before steaming horse gram idlis:

 1. You can steam horse gram idli batter in jackfruit leaves baskets, they'll then be called kulitha khotto in Konkani.